sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

 [OPTION END]

-You've now connected your SAP Mobile Cards client to your SAP Business Technology Platform account.
+You've now connected your SAP Mobile Cards client to your SAP BTP account.

-You can automate the set up covered in this tutorial by using SAP Business Technology Platform Boosters.
+You can automate the set up covered in this tutorial by using SAP BTP Boosters.
 You can find the details in the [starter mission of SAP Mobile Cards](https://developers.sap.com/mission.mobile-cards-get-started.html).

 You can now proceed to the [next tutorial](cp-mobile-bas-setup), which will guide you to set up your Business Application Studio to build SAP Mobile Cards.